 6. Visa Infinite

 The Visa Infinite card is probably one of the most versatile of the exclusive offerings in that it is available to so many countries through various guises.
 The Visa Infinite card for Asia may be totally different from the Visa Infinite card for Canada, but they all share the same perks.
 And while the criterion for membership is slightly different in each country, all are through invitation only.
 The perks offered through the Infinite card include travel insurance, car insurance, a personal concierge service and travel points that can be redeemed either through airlines or hotels.

 Arguably one the most sought after cards in the world, a Coutts World Card is rarer than hens teeth, so to be invited to become a member of this exclusive club is privilege indeed.
 The Queen’s bank only offers cards to those who have totted up at least a million in assets, and if holders spend over $90,000 (£50,000) per year the annual fee is waived.
 Perks include the usual priority passes at airport lounges, concierge service, annual travel insurance and a Coutts loyalty program where holders can earn one Coutts Courtesy Point for every £1 they spend at home or abroad.

 Exclusive Credit Cards for Australians

 There are a small handful of credit cards here in Australia that offer the same amount of exclusivity as the above.
-Two cards that can fall into this category are the Westpac Black range of cards.
-These cards are almost a sign of your social stature.
+A card that can fall into this category is the Westpac Altitude Black card.
+This card is almost a sign of your social stature.

-There are two options available in the Westpac Black range, the Westpac Altitude Black and the Westpac Earth Black.
-Both cards offer the ability to earn rewards points in the form of Westpac Altitude points and Qantas Points.
-They also offer the ability to earn an uncapped amount of points.
+Westpac Altitude Black card offers the ability to earn rewards points in the form of Westpac Altitude points and Qantas Points.
+It also offers the ability to earn an uncapped amount of points.